 Sustainability

-You will find insights on various topics by our Mazars professionals.
+You will find insights on various topics by our Forvis Mazars professionals.
 For more information, please contact Chester Liew, our Head of Risk Consulting & Sustainability.

 Yet knowing what data you hold and what new data pertinent to sustainability reporting requirements you need is only part of the equation.
 To truly maximise the value of robust data, the C-suite needs to reframe its view of data and what it can achieve.